RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 ### Standard Deviation of a Portfolio

+Standard deviation or volatility is a statistical measure of the dispersion of returns of a security.
+Volatility represents how large an asset's prices swing around the mean price.
+In what follows below we demonstrate the role of linear algebra in calculating standard deviation of a portfolio.

 For the sake of demonstration, let us suppose that our portfolio consists of two securities $A_1$ and $A_2$ whose returns, standard deviation and weights in the portfolio are summarized in the following table.

 | Asset    | Weight    | Standard Deviation($\%$)| Return($\%$)   |